 After completing two terms as State Comptroller, she retired from the office in 1998, generally acknowledged as having been its most active occupant and as the one who had most significantly transformed its standards.

 From 1964 until her appointment to the Supreme Court, Ben-Porat was a lecturer in the Law School of the Hebrew University of Jerusalem, attaining the rank of associate professor, but she retired from teaching in order to devote herself solely to her position as justice of the Supreme Court and, later on, as State Comptroller.
 In 1999 she resumed teaching, both at the Israeli branch of Manchester University and at the Interdisciplinary Center in Herzliyyah.
-She is the author of a variety of articles published in legal journals, of a book on state comptrol (An Interpretation of the Basic Law: State Comptroller, 1998 ), and a commentary on the law of assignment.
-She remains active in public causes, such as the battle against the destruction of antiquities on the Temple Mount.
+She was the author of a variety of articles published in legal journals, of a book on state comptrol (An Interpretation of the Basic Law: State Comptroller, 1998 ), and a commentary on the law of assignment.
+She remained active in public causes, such as the battle against the destruction of antiquities on the Temple Mount.

 In 1990 Ben-Porat was awarded the Judge Zeltner Prize and in 1991 received the Israel Prize, the country’s most distinguished award, for her special contribution to society and the state.
-She is also the recipient of honorary degrees from the Jewish Theological Seminary, New York (1997), the University of Pennsylvania (1993), the Hebrew Union College, Jerusalem (1999) and the Weizmann Institute of Science (2004).
+She was also the recipient of honorary degrees from the Jewish Theological Seminary, New York (1997), the University of Pennsylvania (1993), the Hebrew Union College, Jerusalem (1999) and the Weizmann Institute of Science (2004).